Wickwood-LLC/present-docs/docs/background-audio-guide/index.md

 For the first time, the regions for slides and fragments will be with a minimum width set (which is 100 milliseconds).
 You can resize and drag them to adjust their start position and duration to match with the audio track.

 In above example, only slides from #2 to #5 appeared in the audio track.
-That is because we start plaing the audio from the second slide and ends in 5th slide.
+That is because we start playing the audio from the 2^nd^ slide and ends in the 5^th^ slide.

 #### Audio Controls